 Depending on what you actually want from your new life in the Canary Islands, some will be better than others.
-The suggestions below are based on the ideas that you won’t mind either tourism or large expat populations.
+The suggestions below are based on the idea that you won’t mind either tourism or large expat populations.
 After all, if you did, there would be far better places to choose than the Canaries.

-The main differences between the bigger islands is how developed and populated they are.
+The main difference between the bigger islands is how developed and populated they are.
 If you like the idea of the Canaries but want a quieter life, one of the smaller islands would be a better option.

 But here’s a roundup of the best Canary Islands to live on: